root-project/root/tree/ntuple/v7/doc/specifications.md

 If flag 0x01 (sharded cluster) is set, an additional 32bit integer containing the column group ID follows the flags field.
-If flags is zero, the cluster stores the event range of _all_ the original columns _excluding_ the columns from extension headers.
+If flags is zero, the cluster stores the event range of _all_ the original columns _including_ the columns from extension headers.

 The order of the cluster summaries defines the cluster IDs, starting from zero.